jethro-swan/openmoney-api/docker-scripts/README.md

-ed with this version of the Open Money API.
+A collection of scripts to work with the Dockerized version of Couchbase (2.2.0) used with this version of the Open Money API.

 It is assumed that the Open Money components are running together within a virtual machine and that no other Docker container is running.